raeyangcoding/rayyangcoding/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🎒 Graduated from XTU Majoring in Industrial Design.
+- 🎒 Graduated from XTU with a major in Industrial Design.
 - 🌱 Currently trying to be a frontend engineer (and a fullstack engineer in future).
 - 📫 Reach me asap: rayyang1024@qq.com.